 During a brief trip to Modena last year, I started to fall out of love with Lambrusco.
 It was the summer holiday season and most of the better restaurants were closed.
 We ate at a few too many touristy restaurants, with not great wine selections.
 Most of the Lambrusco was too sweet for my palate, and I was questioning why I enjoyed the wine so much during our first visit.

-This changed though, during our most recent trip to Cantina Puianello in Reggio Emilia for a Lambrusco tasting.
+This changed though, during our most recent trip to Cantina Puianello in Reggio Emilia for a Lambrusco wine tasting.
 Not only did Giulio introduce us to the Salamino and Montericco varieties of Lambrusco, but also offered us a taste of Grasparossa.
 They were of a much higher quality, even though they still only sell for around €5 within Italy.
 My love affair was rekindled.
 It’s even possible to have an Aperol Spritz made with Lambrusco, which is called a Lambrusco Spritz!